AnonymousAuthorRepo/NVCT/README.md

 EasyCrash is a farework which automatically decides which data objects should be persisted and where to to persist them to maximize application recomputability and improve system efficiency.
 EasyCrash is built reply on a large number of crash tests with NVCT.
-EasyCrash can be found in folder EasyCrash(https://github.com/NVMCrashTester/NVCT/tree/master/EasyCrash).
+EasyCrash can be found in folder [EasyCrash](https://github.com/NVMCrashTester/NVCT/tree/master/EasyCrash).
+[The folder](https://github.com/NVMCrashTester/NVCT/tree/master/EasyCrash) contains the algorithm and tools to fully automatethe selection of data objects and code regionsand crash tests.

 ## Getting Started